 There are a few ways you can handle selling a house with a foundation problem in Tennessee.
 You can pay for the foundation issue to be fixed or reduce your asking price for the buyer to make the repairs themselves.

 You will also need to figure out what selling strategy you would like to use to sell a house with foundation issues.
 Typically people will either sell with a realtor, by owner, to an iBuyer, or to a home buyer.
 Each selling strategy has its pros and cons and involves either commissions, service fees, and closing costs.
 Which is something to remember if you’re trying to figure out how much you stand to make from the sale of your house.

 Selling with a Realtor

 Selling with an agent isn’t a bad idea if you would like a hands-off approach to selling your house.
-They would handle a majority of the process and negotiate on your behalf.
-If you hire a real estate agent, you will have to sign a listing agreement which gives them 3-6 months to sell your house, and you would agree to pay a commission of 5-6% split 50/50 with the buyer’s agent.
+They would handle the majority of the process and negotiate on your behalf.
+If you hire a real estate agent, you will have to sign a listing agreement that gives them 3-6 months to sell your house, and you would agree to pay a commission of 5-6% split 50/50 with the buyer’s agent.

 Selling For Sale By Owner